omonubi/ACKS-by-omonubi/README.md

 | Currency | Fields for tracking coins carried, banked (not carried), and found (and carried) but not yet returned to civilization (worth XP).
 The table includes a handy conversion rate for each coin type. |
 | Cost of Living | Adds the monthly cost of living for the selected *living_standard* and adds any applicable monthly hireling fees. |

-### Author's Note Regarding Food, Water, and Ammunition
+### Author's Note Regarding Equipment Assumptions
 - I recommend tracking rations by day, instead of by week, with each day's rations weighing 0.17 stone.
 - I also simplify water by inventorying a single water skin, weighing 1 stone.
 If the characters are *not* in a dungeon, desert, or other locale where water isn't readily available at the end of the day, mark the skin as not equipped and observe penalties for thirst.
 My equipment script, described below, makes these assumptions.
 - Every 20 rounds of ammo counts as one container, weighing 0.17 stone.
 For example, a quiver may contain up to 20 arrows (tracked on Combat tab > Missile Attacks) for a fixed weight of 0.17 stone.

+---

 ## Hirelings Tab